 The tool has limited error handling and data loss recovery

 So, though the tool has obvious limitations, we do like that fact that the developers are forthcoming about them.
 Equally, a lot of credit should also go to the developers on being very transparent about future developments which include the ability to extract images, videos, and user comments; a more interactive UI where scraping actions can be configured; user authentication for private groups; and other installation options.

 Overall, our hats go off to the developers of Spevktator for releasing a tool that shows a huge amount of potential and brings a lot of capabilities to OSINT and disinformation analysts.
 This is especially the case when taking into account that OSINT tools and scrapers for Vkontakte are limited in quantity when compared against other tools for Instagram, Telegram, and Twitter, for example.
 So, we at OS2INT will be keeping a very close eye on future releases of Spevktator!

-Joseph Jones is a former British Military and Law Enforcement Intelligence officer with more than 15 years of intelligence-gathering and investigative experience.
+Joseph Jones is a former British military intelligence operator and former National Crime Agency intelligence officer with more than 16 years of intelligence-gathering and investigative experience.
 He holds a BSc (Hons) Intelligence and Cyber Security from Staffordshire University and is also an external expert for the European Union Agency for Law Enforcement Training (CEPOL), the European Border and Coast Guard Agency (FRONTEX), the European Union Agency for Cybersecurity (ENISA) and Expertise France.

 Let's talk today Are you ready to begin discussing our range of training and capability development solutions?